Mount Rushmore: Space for Trump in the rubble |

 Tariffs are his favourite word because increasing tariffs will restrict imports from other nations particularly those whom he feels damage American business.
 In this respect, he negotiates and behaves as a transactional businessman.
 Someone who always wants to win a deal rather than secure a long-term relationship or establish a new initiative which will give wider long-term benefits to all sides.
 Trump is for the short term and for his own interest.
 These align with populist opinion in the United States and he uses this as a justification for many of his policies.

 Russia and China relationships will be revisited by Trump.
 They are the two nations with the resources and military strength to challenge the USA.
 Trump believes that he has the acumen to make deals with them that were beyond the capacity of previous Presidents who have been controlled by the federal establishment.
-In the case of Russia, he sees an opportunity to allow Putin to carry out and retain land from other nations such as Ukraine and Georgia in exchange for terminating the war by America reducing its provision of weapons to Ukraine.
-Relations with China will be based on the threat of tariffs for imported goods and securing more beneficial trade deals.
+In the case of Russia, he sees an opportunity to allow Putin to carry out and retain land from other nations such as Ukraine and Georgia in exchange for terminating the war by the USA reducing its provision of weapons to Ukraine.
+Relations with China will be based on the threat of increased tariffs for imported goods and securing more beneficial trade deals.
 The consequence may well benefit the United States as well as Russia and China but will have repercussions across the rest of the world.
 He believes in bilateral transactions rather than negotiated and nuanced treaties that engage a far larger number of nations.

 The Department of Justice is headed by an Attorney General appointed by the President.
 Trump will select someone known to be supportive and loyal.
-He/she will be expected to suspend his 34 felony charges and criminal convictions and pursue those who have taken action against him, some of whom have been named already.
+He/she will be expected to suspend his 34 felony charges and criminal convictions and pursue those who have taken action against him, some of whom Trump has named already.
 It suggests that Justice will become a controversial issue with constitutional implications.
 This will extend to International agreements that stand in the way of Trump's disruptive agendas.

 All of these consequences suggest that the USA could become far more insular.
 The growth of gated communities in many towns and cities to protect the wealthy could be upsized to make America a gated country as it erects borders and removes itself from trade agreements and global organisations.
 Trump is more likely to make America a super-sized Dingley Dell than great again.
 Is it worth the effort of other nations to genuflect on President Trump?
 Trump's America will not be the UK or Europe's special or beautiful friend.
 It is more likely to be the End of the American Dream, particularly with the cast of disruptors that Donald Trump Jnr is advocating for key positions.
-As a film, it would be a cross of Dirty Dozen with Ocean's Eleven and a box office hit but it has no star-spangled cast, just junketeers.
+As a film, it would be a cross of Dirty Dozen with Ocean's Eleven and a box office hit but without a star-spangled cast, just junketeers.

-At half mast
+At half mast |

 No comments: